gregcope/piboatmon/README.md

 No It is designed to be mostly off.
 Might do another version with that.
 * **Can it alarm when the bilge switch goes off immediately?**
 No as it might be alseep.
 There is lots of logic complexity there (ie if on, what do you do when you've run and the switch is still high?
-* **Can I run a bilge pump off the switch**
+* **Can I run a bilge pump off the switch?**
 No as this is connected directly to the PI 3.3V rail.
 12V would really upset it.
 * **Can it run a relay, to say run a bilge pump?**
 Not in this version, but this should be easy to parse an SMS and put a relay on for X amount of time.
-* **Not getting any SMS messages**
+* **Not getting any SMS messages?**
 Do you have SMS credit?
 Is the modem unlocked to your network, is it is working?
-* **Not getting SMS messages, but had some before** SMS Credit?
+* **Not getting SMS messages, but had some before?** SMS Credit?
 Battery power?  try sending `set debug on` or `set regular status on` to get SMS messages when ever it runs.
 If you watch it run (ie you see the flashing LEDS), but no SMS, this is either an SMS/Modem fault or a code issue.
-* **GPS criteria** We need a GPS with an RTC Battery to enable fast fixes, otherwise it take most GPS units over a minute to fix... which is too long, as the code is running 25 secs afterboot.
+* **GPS criteria?** We need a GPS with an RTC Battery to enable fast fixes, otherwise it take most GPS units over a minute to fix... which is too long, as the code is running 25 secs afterboot, and then the logic takes only a few seconds, most of which is waiting on the modem.
-* **GPS Accuracy** Do you have an external SMA antenna fitted, does it have a good view of the sky?
+* **GPS Accuracy?** Do you have an external SMA antenna fitted, does it have a good view of the sky?
 Otherwise GPS accuracy is likely to be poor.
-* **The SMS messages have the wrong time** The timezone is based on UTC, but if this is not a timezone issue, it is likely that the unit is not getting a GPS fix in time as it depends on this to set the time, as the RPI has no RTC.
+* **The SMS messages have the wrong time?** The timezone is based on UTC, but if this is not a timezone issue, it is likely that the unit is not getting a GPS fix in time as it depends on this to set the time, as the RPI has no RTC.
 Try texting `setup` to the unit to get GPS feedback.
-* **What does BatX Missing mean**  One of the batteries is either very dead, or disconnected.
+* **What does BatX Missing mean?**  One of the batteries is either very dead, or disconnected.
 If Bat2 then please replace the 9v reserve battery.

 ## Referances / Notes